meom-group/DCM/DOC/PortinNotes.md

     ...
 DRAKKAR extension
     /
- Doing so, a user configuration can be run very easily switching off the DRAKKAR/CONFIG-CASE modifications, at least for testing purpose.
+ Doing so, a user configuration can be run very easily switching off the DRAKKAR/CONFIG-CASE modifications, at least for testing purposes.
 This is a clear improvement with respect to previous versions of DCM (NEMODRAK).

 ### Code